Post-Thrombotic Syndrome: Understanding the Effects and Implementing Best Practices for Treatment

 HMP Education has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credits for activities planned in accordance with the AAPA CME Criteria.
 This internet enduring activity is designated for 1.50 AAPA Category 1 credits.
 Approval is valid until February 23, 2024.
 PAs should only claim credit commensurate with the extent of their participation.

 VASCULAR & INTERVENTIONAL RADIOGRAPHERS

-Post-Thrombotic Syndrome: Understanding the Effects, and Implementing Best Practices for Treatment taking place from December 18, 2020 to December 18, 2021 has been approved for 1.50 A+ ARRT CE credits by the Association for Vascular and Interventional Radiographers (AVIR).
+Post-Thrombotic Syndrome: Understanding the Effects and Implementing Best Practices for Treatment taking place from February 23, 2023 to February 23, 2024 has been approved for 1.50 A+ ARRT CE credits by the Association for Vascular and Interventional Radiographers (AVIR).
 The AVIR is an ARRT Recognized Continuing Education Evaluating Mechanism, (RCEEM).

 USE OF PROPRIETARY NAMES

 This continuing medical education activity may include device or medicine brand names for participant clarity purposes only, due to the presence of different branded versions of the same product.
 No product promotion or recommendation should be inferred.

 UNAPPROVED AND/OR INVESTIGATIONAL USES OF DRUGS AND DEVICES